liruilong940607/Lab/README.md

 # HumanSeg IOS APP

-Demo project applying the coreML code ResNet50 on developer.apple.com
+Demo project applying the coreML code MobileNet on developer.apple.com Aim to calculate the efficiency of this net

-- Input: a picture stored in the project named time.jpeg
+- Input: 1000 pictures size 224*224
-- Output: Line 1 classification, Other lines are the dictionary of all categories and confidence
+- Output: Total time Cost and averange time cost per pic

 ALL OUTPUTS ARE IN THE CONSOLE OF XCODE.
 Only blank page implemented in the app